 Once a book was finished, she proposed a lab activity that went along with what she had just learned.
 For instance, after learning about horse nutrition, she set up a family field trip to the local horse feed company to discuss their formulas for various horse breeds and needs.
 And, after learning about horse first aid, she practiced various diagnostic tests and bandaging on her horses.

 The show-what-you-know project that was supposed to follow each and every book didn’t happen as often as planned.
 We found that it was just too much to expect a full project each time.
-In the end, she completed three projects – a persuasive essay, a meticulous drawing of horse anatomy, and a notebook listing common equine ailments with possible remedies.
+In the end, she completed three projects – a persuasive essay, a meticulous drawing of horse anatomy, and a notebook listing common farm animal ailments with possible remedies.

 To keep a log of daily learning, she just jotted down a quick note in her lesson plan book.